segni-tafesse/ethio_agri_smart/lib/data/African_violet.md

  Common name : African violet.
 # Characteristics
 Plant type:  compact houseplant

 Mature size: 6-8 inches in height

-Blooms time:  throughout the year ub exposure:   full  sun
+Blooms time:  throughout the year

+ub exposure:   full  sun

- Soil type:   well-draining soil mix specifically formulated for African violets PH soil:  range of 6.0-6.5.
+ Soil type:   well-draining soil mix specifically formulated for African violets

+PH soil:  range of 6.0-6.5.

 Colors: including shades of purple, pink, blue, and white.

   Hardiness  zone: typically grown indoors and are not hardy in outdoor conditions.

-They Native  area:  Tanzania and eastern Kenya in East Africa.
+  Native  area:  Tanzania and eastern Kenya in East Africa.
 # How to grow African violet?
 To grow African violets successfully, here are some general guidelines to follow: